 And so for the above 5 bags of fertilizers, they apply 3 bags (2 bags Triple 14 + 1 bag urea) at 15 DAP and the remaining 2 bags of urea at 30 DAP.
 In sloping land they drop a small amount of fertilizer (or fertilizer mixture) close to the base of eacn plant at the more elevated side.

 That’s it.
 They do not cover the fertilizers with soil by hoeing or with any tool.
 For them it is not necessary, for them doing it will just be wasted labor.
 They are without doubt that it does not matter in order that the applied fertilizer will become useful to the plants and convert to a successful harvest.
-What matters is that the ground can be rendered weed free by herbicide spray and so eliminate the need to do hand weeding and interrow tillage, and that the soil is moist when fertilizer is applied or, hopefully, rain will immediately pour from heaven to dissolve the fertilizer.
+What matters is that the ground can be rendered weed free by herbicide spray and so eliminate the need to do hand weeding and interrow tillage.
+They also desire that the soil ought to be moist when they fertilize corn or, hopefully, rain will pour immediately from heaven to dissolve the fertilizer.